Orasund/Orasund.github.io/markdown/2023-04-5-Ten-programming-practices-for-working-in-teams.md

 For the places where you might need a trick, you explain what trick you are using and why.
 This should be enough for any developer to really be able to maintain the code.

+## 2. The scout rule - Leave the coder cleaner than before

+You always write the cleanest code possible - of course you do.
+But you can't enforce the same for all your team members.
+You only have that much time and its simply impossible to look over every Pull Request.

+That's where the scout rule comes to the rescue and really steals the show:

+Whenever you encoder some bad code - just clean it up a bit.
+Most of the time you already did too much.
+The moment you ask yourself if you might rewrite this one function, you might already go a bit overboard.
+Think simple: whats the smallest change that would make the biggest impact?

+It also does not have to just be you cleaning up.
+Your team can help.
+A junior developer might not spot bad code right away or might start refactoring parts that where perfectly fine - but these refactors most often start a conversation with the junior developer.
+And you can be sure, they will definetly learn and profit from it.
+The next time they encounter the same code smell, they will definelty know what to do.

+Now, that you and your team pratice the scout rule, you might even notice that you don't have to always write perfectly clean code.
+It's okey to just quickly get the idea out and only later come back and clean it up.